Amplitude Reports That Show Frustrating Buttons & Misleading Button Text

 Amplitude Reports That Show Ineffective Content (Pt.
 1)

 As part of my tool agnostic analytics reporting series, I’m showing actionable reports you can build in any analytics tool to immediately improve the customer journey.
 Today’s report is all about showing whether or not you have the right words on your page.
-Whether it’s the wrong text on a link or button or content that just isn’t robust enough to capture a user, here’s a step by step guide to building your report.
+Whether it’s unintuitive text on a button or content that just isn’t robust enough to capture a user, here’s a step by step guide to building your report.

 Note: The key to quick, actionable insights for your friction points is thoughtful event tracking and the right event structure.
 If you’re not sure whether or not you have the right event structure, dive into my event structure blog post.
 This post gives an actionable list of events you should track and how to update your event naming structure to build reports quicker.